puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 ### Auto-upgrading of templates

-This feature is used for automatic upgrading of all stored templates, that use old YANG repository, to the latest YANG repository with help from version-drop procedure.
-In order to make auto-upgrading process working, the latest YANG repository must already be configured.
+This feature is used to automatically upgrade all stored templates using the old YANG repository to the latest YANG repository with help from the version-drop procedure.
+For the auto-upgrading process to work, the latest YANG repository must already be configured.
-Upgrading process must be explicitly enabled in the configuration file and happens at staring of UniConfig.
+The upgrade process must be explicitly enabled in the configuration file and occurs when UniConfig is started.

-There is also an option to back up templates before upgrading happens with standard rotation procedure.
+There is also an option to back up templates before the upgrade with the standard rotation procedure.
-Names of backed up templates follow pattern '{template-name}_backup_{index}', where '{template-name}' represents name of the original template and '{index}' represents backup index.
-The most recent backup index is always '0', older backups are rotated by incrementing of corresponding index.
-If some backed up template reaches configured limit of maximum number of backups, it is permanently removed from database.
+The names of backed-up templates follow the pattern '{template-name}_backup_{index}', where '{template-name}' represents the name of the original template and '{index}' represents the backup index.
+The most recent backup index is always '0' and older ones are rotated by incrementing the corresponding index.
+If a backed-up template reaches the configured limit (maximum number of backups), it is permanently removed from the database.

 Overview of available settings ('config/lighty-uniconfig-config.json'):